chenhajaj/contrastive_learning_for_pcap/README.md

 ## Contrastive Learning for PCAP

-This repository contains the code for our paper [SimCSE for Encrypted Traffic Detection and Zero-Day Attack Detection]([https://XXXX](https://ieeexplore.ieee.org/document/9780135)).
+This repository contains the code for our paper [SimCSE for Encrypted Traffic Detection and Zero-Day Attack Detection ([https://ieeexplore.ieee.org/document/9780135]).

 ## Quick Links